Ove88/kw41z_dk/README.md

 # NXP KW41Z Thread Project

 This is a project executed for testing the recent Thread wireless IoT standard using the NXP FRDM-KW41Z platform with ARM mbed OS.
-The project is currently under development; first and most importantly, a interface between the ARM mbed Thread stack's MAC layer and the NXP PHY layer is being developed.
+The project is currently under development; first and most importantly, an interface between the ARM mbed Thread stack's MAC layer and the NXP PHY layer is being developed.

 Some useful links:
 * [Thread Group](http://threadgroup.org/)